ballerina-attic/message-tracing-with-stream-processor/README.md

 # + age -   Student age.
 # + mobNo - Student mobile number.
 # + address-Student address.
-# + return -This function returns a json object.
-If data is added it returns json containing a status and id of student added.
+# + return -This function returns a JSON object.
+If data is added it returns JSON containing a status and id of student added.
-#           If data is not added , it returns the json containing a status and error message.
+#           If data is not added , it returns the JSON containing a status and error message.

 public function insertData(string name, int age, int mobNo, string address) returns (json) {
     json updateStatus;